martinlindhe/feng/TEMPLATE.md

     parse: stop          stops parsing. useful for custom end-of-stream conditions (CURRENTLY NOT NEEDED.
 MAY BE REMOVED)

+# endianness

+on a single field:

+    be:filetime   Time: ??

+on a block:
+    endian: big
+    u16 A: ??
+    u32 B: ??
+    endian: little

 # pre-defined values

     FILE_SIZE           the file size in bytes